anacrolix/torrent/README.md

 [![Codeship](https://www.codeship.io/projects/a2811d30-b0ce-0132-8983-5e604f7ebe37/status)](https://codeship.com/projects/69674)
 [![GoDoc](https://godoc.org/github.com/anacrolix/torrent?status.svg)](https://godoc.org/github.com/anacrolix/torrent)

 This repository implements BitTorrent-related packages and command-line utilities in Go.
+The emphasis is on use as a library from other projects.
+It's been used 24/7 in production by a downstream, private service since late 2014.
+There have been contributions from people using some various packages for integrating BitTorrent into media and other services.

 There is support for protocol encryption, DHT, PEX, uTP, and various extensions.
-There are several storage backends provided, blob, file, mmap.
+See the package documentation for a more complete list.
+There are several data storage backends provided: blob, file, and mmap, and you can write your own, such as to store data on S3, or in a database.
 You can use the provided binaries in `./cmd`, or use `torrent` as a library for your own applications.

+Many of the sub-packages can be used for other purposes: dht, bencode, and tracker, in particular.

 ## Installation